The COVID-19 Era & Common Questions about Treating Trauma Patients

 Social media is a great way to stay connected with friends and family as we are all being asked to distance ourselves from one another.
 But, much like before COVID-19, social media should be used very sparingly when having communications with patients.
 There is no right to privacy in social media applications.
 When it comes to communications with your patients, it’s still best to ensure the highest degree of privacy possible and use an alternate means of communication such as email, particularly encrypted emails.
 Some providers have taken time to call their active patients or sent them a private email, an idea we favor.

-“Some of my patients are involved in personal injury claims and there are meeting requested, depositions and court hearings.
+“Some of my patients are involved in personal injury claims and there are meeting requests, depositions and court hearings.
 What’s going on with all of that?”

 Attorney Meetings: these are the easiest to address.
 Telephone or video conferences should be sufficient to keep information flowing freely.